Policy Respecting the Importation and Transportation of Goods

 - Cargo moving under a bill of lading where the carrier acts as a transport contractor without responsibility for loading or unloading.

-- Commercial goods, goods that are or will be imported to Canada for a fee or empty cargo containers that are not for sale but does not include:
+- Under the Reporting of Imported Goods Regulations, specified goods includes commercial goods that are or will be imported to Canada for a fee or empty cargo containers that are not for sale but does not include:

-- An electronic message sent by warehouse operators to the CBSA to report that a cargo has arrived and that they accepted liability.
+- An electronic message sent by warehouse operators to the CBSA to report that an unreleased cargo has arrived and that they accepted liability.

 2. The Customs Act, the Reporting of Imported Goods Regulations and the Transportation of Goods Regulations, establish the time of report, manner of report and who reports goods entering or moving in-transit through Canada.